Actively Recruiting

 You may qualify if you...

-- Histologically confirmed urothelial carcinoma of the bladder at any stage
+- Histologically confirmed diagnosis of urothelial carcinoma of the bladder (any stage, including non-muscle invasive and muscle invasive).

-- Sufficient fresh frozen tumor tissue available for DNA extraction and mutation analysis
+- Availability of sufficient fresh frozen tumor tissue specimen for DNA extraction and mutation analysis.

-- Age 18 years or older at diagnosis
+- Age 18 years or older at time of diagnosis.

 You will not qualify if you...

-- History of other malignant tumors within the past 5 years, except treated non-melanoma skin cancer or carcinoma in situ of the cervix
+- History of other malignant tumors within the past 5 years, except adequately treated non-melanoma skin cancer or carcinoma in situ of the cervix.

-- Poor quality or insufficient tumor tissue DNA for mutation analysis
+- Inadequate quality or quantity of tumor tissue DNA for mutation panel analysis.

-- Serious uncontrolled illness that may affect study follow-up or compliance, such as active infection, heart failure, unstable angina, arrhythmia, or psychiatric conditions
+- Serious uncontrolled illnesses that would interfere with study follow-up or compliance, such as active infection, symptomatic heart failure, unstable angina, cardiac arrhythmia, or psychiatric illness/social situations limiting compliance.

 AI-Screening